 I gave this Lowepro top-loading digital camera bag a 5 thumbs-up rating despite the fact that I had to return it.
 That sounds odd.
 Let me explain.

-I was searching for the best top loading camera bag that would give me easy access to my Canon 5D and 70-200mm f2.8 while hiking the trail.
+I was searching for the best top loading camera bag, also called "holster" camera bags, that would give me easy access to my Canon 5D and 70-200mm f2.8 while hiking the trail.
 I purchased the Lowepro Toploader 55 AW.

 Top loading camera bags like the 55 AW are good for giving you quick access to your camera and lens and small accessories without setting your bag down.

 I already had a waist-mounted bag for quick access to one camera and my Canon 24-105 lens.
 I wanted to add a camera body with a longer telephoto for getting quick shots of wildlife.

 I rated it based on buying it, examining it closely and evaluating it for its intended purpose.
 Here is my disclaimer though.
 It will only be right for you if it's the right size.